hull-ships/hull-incoming-webhooks/assets/readme.md

 The Incoming Webhooks Connector allows you to receive data from external systems, write Javascript to transform this data and update users and accounts in Hull.
 Furthermore, you can emit events in Hull to track behavioral data.

-This Connector supports to `create users` and `create accounts`.
-It allows you to `create traits` and `update traits` for both, users and accounts.
+This Connector can `create users` and `create accounts`.
+It allows you to `create attributes` and `update attributes` for both, users and accounts.
 In addition, you can `create events` and `link accounts` for users.

 To make the Connector even more powerful, you can use the `request` library [https://github.com/request/request](https://github.com/request/request) to call external services.